About Us • #MOUNTLOFTYHOUSE

 Arthur Hardy.
 One of a kind.

 The renowned Hardy family patriarch, Arthur Hardy, arrived on South Australian soil at just 21 aboard the Platina, from his native England.
 The determined and visionary young Hardy overcame illness to prosper as a grazier on land around Adelaide’s foothills, before embarking on a professional career in politics and law.
-While building Mount Lofty House and calling it home for over 10 years, he also planted not only three great Californian Redwoods (Sequoias) but also the Mount Lofty Botanic Gardens.
+While building Mount Lofty House and calling it home for over 10 years, he planted three great Californian Redwoods (Sequoias) and through further plantings on his grounds also set the foundations for what would become the Mount Lofty Botanic Gardens.
 Hardy, who was Australia's first Grand Master of the Freemasons would later in life found the Adelaide Club, become a government minister and a member of the Supreme Court.
-He continues to visit his office everyday until he peacefully passed away in his 90s, at home in Glenelg.
+He continued to visit his office everyday until he peacefully passed away in his 90s, at home in Glenelg.